fbpx

 Exploring the Senior Living Roadmap in a Continuing Care Retirement Community

-Finding a retirement community sees you as an individual with your own unique circumstances, requirements, preferences, and desires is extremely important.
-However, understanding the levels of care within a retirement community and what each includes can be overwhelming.
-Navigating the senior living roadmap can be daunting, but our tips and resources are the best place to start.
+Finding a retirement community that sees you as an individual is extremely important.
+You have unique circumstances, requirements, preferences, and desires.
+However, understanding the levels of care within a retirement community—and what each includes—can feel overwhelming.
+We’re here to help guide you through the senior living roadmap!

-Before we look at each level of care separately, it’s important to learn what a Continuing Care Retirement Community (CCRC) is.
-CCRCs have all care levels available in one community, such as independent living, assisted living, healthcare centers, short-term rehabilitation, and memory care.
+Before we look at each level of care separately, it’s important to understand what a Continuing Care Retirement Community (CCRC) is.
+CCRCs offer all levels of care in one community.
+These include independent living, assisted living, healthcare centers, short-term rehabilitation, and memory care.

 Independent Living

 Independent living is usually an option for those aged 55 and over.
-Residents can live independently but prefer the companionship and convenience of a community designed to meet their lifestyle needs.
+Residents live independently but choose the companionship and convenience of a community designed to support their lifestyle.

-Independent living communities offer living options with services like housekeeping, maintenance, and security.
-Residents also have access to amenities such as fitness centers, social activities, and educational programs.
-These amenities promote an active and engaging lifestyle while maintaining independence.
+Independent living communities offer housing along with services like housekeeping, maintenance, and security.
+Residents also enjoy access to amenities such as fitness centers, social activities, and educational programs.
+These amenities promote an active and engaging lifestyle while helping residents maintain independence.

-The focus of independent living is to simplify everyday tasks, allowing residents to enjoy interests and hobbies in a friendly and supportive environment.
+The goal of independent living is to simplify everyday tasks.
+As a result, residents can focus more on interests and hobbies in a friendly, supportive environment.

-Independent living may be a good fit if you are:
+Independent living may be a good fit if you:

-- Ready for someone else to handle the household chores and maintenance
+• Are ready for someone else to handle household chores and maintenance

-- Looking for an active social life filled with friends and neighbors living right next door
+• Want an active social life with friends and neighbors nearby

-- Ready to enjoy a variety of activities and events that peak your interests, both at the senior living community or in the larger community near you
+• Want to enjoy a variety of activities and events that spark your interests, both in the community and nearby

 Assisted Living

-If you need extra help with tasks like personal care and medication management, assisted living might be the option for you.
-Staff is available 24 hours a day to help with everything from activities of daily living to housekeeping – allowing you to do focus on the things you love.
+If you need extra help with personal care or medication management, assisted living may be the right option.
+Staff is available 24 hours a day.
+They help with everything from activities of daily living to housekeeping.
+This allows you to focus more on the things you love.

 Assisted living may be a good fit if you:

-- Could benefit from having more personal care services than you have at home
+• Could benefit from more personal care services than you receive at home

-- Need a little extra help with certain activities of daily living, like dressing, bathing, or managing medication
+• Need extra help with daily activities like dressing, bathing, or managing medication

-- Want supportive care but don’t require the round-the-clock skilled nursing care found in healthcare centers
+• Want supportive care but do not require round-the-clock skilled nursing care

 Healthcare Center